dealien/SCIENCE-Project-To-Do-List/general-firetruck-tomfoolery.md

-# General Firetruck tomfoolery
+# General Fire Truck tomfoolery

-**Status:** <span class="status todo">To Do</span>
+**Status:** <span class="status success">Partial Success</span>

 **Completed By:** N/A

 **Completion Date:** N/A

 ## Info
-So you've stolen many Firetrucks and used them to wash your cars for free, role play as firefighters, and generally troll your friends (and your enemies too).
-But have you ever wondered the extent of the Firetrucks' godly power?
+So you've stolen many Fire Trucks and used them to wash your cars for free, role play as firefighters, and generally troll your friends (and your enemies too).
+But have you ever wondered the extent of the Fire Trucks' godly power?
 Well now it's time to find out!

 Things to try:
 * Put out rockets in midair or when they impact an object to minimize or prevent damage